In an emergency

 Responsibility is up to the centre of the watercourse bed from each adjacent land owner.
 It can be deemed that ditch-lines adjacent to the highway are the sole responsibility of the adjacent land owner as the highway authority have what’s known as ‘highway rights’, detailed in the Highway Act 1980.

 This is the ‘right’ to discharge highway run-off water into adjacent ditch lines, or the ‘right’ to excavate a ditch-line adjacent to the highway for the purposes of adequately draining and keeping the highway clear.

-Maintenance of kerb weirs and highway drainage is Bucks County Council’s responsibility.
+Maintenance of kerb weirs and highway drainage is also Buckinghamshire Council's responsibility.
 Please contact ‘Highways on Call’ – 0845 230 2882.